By Nancy Brumback Contributing Writer

-So in 2008, Stelzner received her training at the National Laser Institute in Arizona, the only exclusively accredited laser program in the country.
+So in 2008, Stelzner received her training at the National Laser Institute in Arizona.
 The training program was 114 hours, with about a third of the class doctors or nurses.
 She had additional training locally with consultants to laser manufacturers.

 After months of research on laser technology and the equipment available, she made her decision.

 “I found two lasers I really loved, ones that are truly ‘virtually pain-free,” she said, made by an Israeli company, Alma Laser.
 The Soprano, a diode laser, is used for hair removal, and delivers heat gradually for a more comfortable treatment.
 The Harmony laser is used for skin rejuvenation and tightening and to remove brown spots, freckles or fine red veins.